 They can go in your general waste bin but before you pop them in why not wash them out and reuse them, they make great storage containers for small items!

 (Remeber too that pizza boxes and foil trays can't go in the recycling bin either)

-- Water bottles are available to Nottinghamshire residents only (excluding the city)
+- The competition is open to Nottinghamshire residents only (excluding the city)

-- 20 competition submissions will be chosen at random to recieve a water bottle
+- The winner will be chosen at random to receive the prize

-- Water bottles will be posted out along with recycling information towards the end of February
+- The Prize will be posted out along with recycling information towards the end of February

-- One water bottle per person.
-Please do not fill in the bottom part of the form with your contact details if you would prefer to not enter the competition but still wish to take part in the survey.
+- Please do not fill in the bottom part of the form with your contact details if you would prefer to not enter the competition but still wish to take part in the survey.